 Risk Level Mitigation Measures Limited commitment and capacity of PICs to mainstream integrated approaches in environmental and natural resources management into national development planning and to link upstream IWRM with coastal ICM processes.
-Low This risk will be minimized through targeted capacity building support to PICs to introduce ICM, IWRM and R2R concepts, planning tools and methodologies, drawing in part from UNDP's extensive ICM experience and networks in Asia and the Pacific region and regional and global UNDP and other GEF Agency IWRM and ICM capacity building networks such as CapNet and PEMSEA.
-Budgetary processes of PICs reduce expected baseline programs of ministries with adverse impact on program Low The strategy of national projects complemented with a regional one in the program is designed to demonstrate national political commitment and priority by ministries to the components of the program.
+Low An assessment of existing capacity in the PICs will be undertaken during the PPG phase to identify gaps and weaknesses related to successful planning and implementation of R2R.
+This risk will further be minimized through targeted capacity building support to PICs to introduce ICM, IWRM and R2R concepts, planning tools and methodologies, drawing in part from UNDP's extensive ICM experience and networks in Asia and the Pacific region and regional and global UNDP and other GEF Agency IWRM and ICM capacity building networks such as CapNet and PEMSEA.
+To further internalize and sustain both national and regional capacities, lessons from previous GEF projects in the Pacific (such as Pacific Oceanic Fisheries Management, SPREP SAP, PACC, etc.) will be drawn from in the design of both the national and regional projects, and the IW project will include an activity to promote regionally available scientific and technical Budgetary processes of PICs reduce expected baseline programs of ministries with adverse impact on program Low sustainability.
+The strategy of national projects complemented with a regional one in the program is designed to demonstrate national political commitment and priority by ministries to the components of the program.
 Once documented at endorsement, the expected baseline efforts in natural resources should not be a problem unless a serious national disaster hits.
 Limited capacity for project implementation in most Pacific Island Countries Medium GEF agencies will ensure adequate levels of project technical, administrative and financial support and backstopping are in place for effective results and financial delivery in each of the national R2R demonstrations and the regional/IW component.
 Special capacity building and training is included to focus on local talent to build human resources for integrated approaches and involvement of the University of South Pacific.

 Climate change and variability compromise achievements in sustaining ecosystem services and in damage of infrastructure Medium IWRM and ICM, and their integration via R2R approaches, represent widely accepted water, land and coastal area planning tools for building climate resilience of ecosystems and societies.
 By promoting improved natural resources (land, water, biodiversity, etc.) management through integrated, ecosystem-based 'R2R' approaches and with assistance from the SCCF, the Pacific Islands R2R program will in turn enhance climate resilience in communities in each of the Pacific Island countries.
 The adoption of ICM policies will institute planning measures to avoid hazard and risk areas so risks to new infrastructure may be somewhat reduced.
 Successful demonstrations not sustained or scaled up due to a lack of financial resources Medium There should be many opportunities presented by climate change financing mechanisms to develop sustainable financing arrangement for PacSIDS, In addition appropriately valued coastal environmental service supporting food security, tourism and blue carbon have the potential to yield sustainable financing opportunities.
 MPAs and systems of protected areas both have possibilities for sustainability through co-management and through fee systems.